Peroni: Acquisition and expansion

-The original Peroni beer.
-4.7% abv.
-330 ml bottle.

 By the 1990s, both the Peroni brand name and product line were distributed and known worldwide.
 SABMiller bought the company in 2003, making it one of the few international brands in its portfolio.

 Asahi acquired the Peroni, Grolsch, and Meantime brands from SABMiller in February 2016.
 The spin-off of these brands was required as a condition of SABMiller's acquisition by AB InBev.

 Brands

 Nastro Azzurro at a sidewalk cafe in St Mark's Square, Venice, Italy.